 SOCOLv3.0 participated in phase 1 of the Chemistry-Climate Model Initiative (CCMI) (Eyring et al., 2013; Morgenstern et al., 2017), which is a joint activity of SPARC (Stratosphere-troposphere processes and their role in Climate) and IGAC (International Global Atmospheric Chemistry), and is the successor activity to phase 2 of the Chemistry-Climate Model Validation activity, CCMVal-2 (SPARC CCMVal, 2010).
 Unlike CCMVal-2, which focussed on stratospheric processes and composition, CCMI includes many models with comprehensive representations of the troposphere, and aims to additionally address aspects of tropospheric chemistry and circulation.
-Here, we examine tropospheric column ozone in SOCOLv3.0 and 14 other CCMI models.
-This is the first time that global distributions of tropospheric ozone have been examined in the CCMI models, and results are presented in Section 3.3.
+Here, we examine tropospheric column ozone in SOCOLv3.0 and 14 other CCMI models in Section 3.1.